sjc17/100-days-of-code/old-log.md

 **Thoughts**: Decimals is still not working.
 Might need to make code even more modular so that it can handle exceptions and edge cases well.
 Today was very busy so unfortunately I didn't get to put more than an hour on this project.

 **Link(s) to work**: https://codepen.io/sjcUofA/pen/EEXmxO

+### **This challenge has been discontinued.
+I missed two days from re-evaluating my career situation and re-assessing the paths in life that I can take.
+Ultimately, web development/software engineering is still a career that I want to pursue, so I have begun a new challenge in the new (log.md)[log.md] file.**